 • The Roof: You can pick from our normal roof or our new 2023 lean-to style roof.
 Normal roofs have a circular window in the front gable, while lean-to roofs have a horizontal window.
 We did a whole video about roofs.
 Watch it here!
 We do cover roofs later on in this post.

 • Windows: You can replace our smaller windows with large windows or bubble tube panels.
-This allows for more natural light and you to be able to see in at all times.
+This allows for more natural light and allows you to see in at all times.

 • Slides: The walls of your playhouse are very versatile, and we can attack our slides to the sides of the walls.

-• Colors: The walls and roof can be blue, red, green, gray, ivory, white, or black.
+• Colors: The walls and roof can be blue, red, green, gray, ivory, white, brown, or black.
 The lean-to roof can be white or black.
+If want to see our color options, check out our color page.

-When deciding how big you want the playhouse to be, consider how many children will routinely use it, if you want to use it yourself, and what other items you want to place inside the playhouse.
+When deciding how big you want the playhouse to be, consider how many children will routinely use it, whether you want to use it yourself, and what other items you want to place inside.

 Roofs